 Schedule a road test through a registry agent or online through the Alberta Road Test Scheduler.

-You need to bring your own motorcycle or moped for testing.
+You need to bring your own motorcycle for testing.

 Ensure your cell phone is equipped with ear buds for examiner communication.